Fracture Detection in Pediatric Wrist Trauma X-ray Images Using YOLOv8 Algorithm: Proposed Method

 where $s$ is the predicted score corresponding to the labeled class, and $u$ is the IoU of the prediction and the ground truth bounding box.

-YOLOv8 algorithm has classification and regression branches, where classification branch uses BCE Loss, and the equation is shown below:
+In addition, our model has classification and regression branches, where the classification branch uses Binary Cross-Entropy (BCE) Loss, and the equation is shown below:

-where $w$ is the weight, $y_n$ is the labeled value, and $x_n$ is the predicted value of the algorithm model.
-And the regression branch uses Distribute Focal Loss (DFL) and CIoU Loss.
-The purpose of DFL is to focus on expanding the probability of the value around the object $y$, and its equation is shown as follows:
+where $w$ is the weight, $y_n$ is the labeled value, and $x_n$ is the predicted value of the model.

+The regression branch uses Distribute Focal Loss (DFL) \cite{li2020generalized} and Complete IoU (CIoU) Loss \cite{zheng2021enhancing}, where DFL is used to expand the probability of the value around the object $y$.
+Its equation is shown as follows: